 Evidence source Confidence Description, strengths and limitation VMS data High/ Moderate Confidence in VMS is high for describing activity relating to larger vessels (>12m).
 But VMS information was not developed specifically for management of MPAs, and does not describe activity of smaller vessels.
 There are assumptions in the processing that speed of 0-6 knots is "fishing speed".
+This may therefore include vessels travelling at these speeds, but which are not fishing, and exclude any fishing taking place above these speeds.
+Therefore, this may over or underestimate fishing activity.
 VMS records the location, date, time, speed and course of the vessel.
 Fishing gear information has to be linked to the VMS data itself by either matching its logbook information where possible, using the fleet register which may not be up to date or local marine officer knowledge of the said vessel.
 Fisheries landings data High/ Moderate Landings from all vessels were spatially attributed based on the patterns of fishing observed in vessels of 12m length or over.
 Therefore it was assumed that under 12m vessels show the same patterns of fishing as those 12m and over.
 VMS was introduced and implemented to the UK 12-15m length fleet from 2014.
 Previously VMS consisted of the 15m length or over fleet.
 Data processing takes account of variable reporting rates by using the time between reports to weight each individual report.
 However, it was assumed that each report (accounting for variable reporting rates) represents an equal amount of landings.
 Linking of landings data to VMS data assumed that all reports under 6 knots were assumed to represent fishing activity, and no reports over 6 knots were assumed to be fishing.
 Fishermap Low The data were collected in 2012 and are therefore relatively dated.
 A condition of the research was that only those interviewees who explicitly gave permission for their data to be shared would have their own mapping represented in the final product shared with third parties.
 This equated to approximately 50% of responses.
-Defra 2015 (MB0117) Moderate Based on recent work to describe fishing activity, but is limited by raw data and other limitations highlighted in the report.
-Expert judgement Low / Moderate This depends on the area, and the knowledge of the area from MMO and IFCA staff.
-Pr-values Moderate/High Spatial footprint values do not include information for non-VMS vessels.
-The methodology used to calculate spatial footprints requires 'matching' of VMS data to specific gear types held on UK or EU fishing fleet registers.
-This therefore relies on these registers being kept up to date.
+MMO catch recording service Low Data from the MMO catch recording service for English and Welsh flag vessels under ten metres (m) in length fishing in UK waters has been used at International Council for the Exploration of the Sea (ICES) sub- rectangle level.